eugenehp/zitadel-next-app-js/README.md

 ### Getting Everything Together

-Great job, you made it so far!
+Great job!
 Let's recap what you've done so far.

 1. You installed `next` and `next-auth`.